-We have granted to the underwriter an option, exercisable not later than 30 days after the date of this prospectus, to purchase up to additional 416,666 shares of common stock at a purchase price of \$1.79 per share and/or 416,666 additional Series E Warrants to purchase 416,666 shares of common stock at a purchase price of \$0.01 per Series E Warrant, less the underwriting discounts and commissions of \$0.1253 per share and \$0.0007 per Series E Warrant.
+We have granted to the underwriter an option, exercisable not later than 30 days after the date of this prospectus, to purchase up to additional 255,102 shares of common stock and/or up to 255,102 additional Series E Warrants to purchase one shares of common stock, less the underwriting discounts and commissions, set forth on the cover page of this prospectus.
 If any additional shares of common stock and/or Series E Warrants are purchased pursuant to such option, the underwriter will offer these securities on the same terms as those on which the securities are being offered hereby.